Menu

 1. History and Culture

 World class museums in London with free admission?
 Tick.
 A globally influential music scene which kicked off with the Beatles and Stones.
-London theatre is first class with many of your favorite classic TV shows and movies originating here.
+Tick.
+First class London theatre productions plus many favorite classic TV shows and movies originate here.
 Netflix spent 1 billion in the UK on film production in 2020 alone.
 You’ll never run out of historic sites to visit or impossibly pretty villages to discover!

 2. Parks and Green Spaces

-If you love to walk, bike or hike; the incredibly beautiful and diverse English countryside is a bit of heaven.
+If you love to walk, bike or hike; the incredibly beautiful and diverse English countryside is a little slice of heaven.

-Due to development the US coastline is often unreachable.
-Britain’s coastline is super accessible.
+Due to development, the US coastline is often unreachable.
+By contrast, Britain’s coastline is very accessible.
 In England, the Crown Estate owns 45% of the shoreline and remaining beaches are owned by the National Trust, local councils (towns) and other entities.

 “Right to roam laws” mean coastal paths, fields and ancient forests are accessible and free to use.
 Even in a large city like London you’ll find dedicated park or green spaces.
 For a small crowded island, it’s surprisingly easy to get “wild”.